DayBr3ak/async-replace-es6/README.md

 ## Usage

-async-replace-es6 is has the same api as `String.prototype.replace`.
+async-replace-es6 has the same api as `String.prototype.replace`.
 Only the callback is an async function.

 This is usefull if you need the matched part of a string before running an asynchronous operation.